turboMaCk/planning-game/docs/HOSTING.md

 NixOS.
 It should be possible to simply build this package for NixOS but one must follow those steps:

-- start `nix-shell`
+- start nix-shell with elm `nix-shell --attr client --pure default.nix`
-- build client using `./build-client.sh` within nix shell
+- build client using `./build-client.sh`
+- escape nix-shell `C-d` or `exit`
 - build server using `nix-build --attr server`
-- make sure `public` directory is available
+- make sure `public` directory is available for result of server build!

 **Contributions improving Nix builds are welcomed**